-The University of Business, Innovation, and Sustainability ("UBIS" or the "University") is a private, for-profit institution operating online, blended and on ground classes..
-The University has a main campus in Washington, DC, two instructional sites in Geneva, Switzerland and Barcelona, Spain, and an administrative center in Boca Raton, FL.
+UBIS is a private, for-profit institution operating online, blended and on ground classes.
+UBIS has a main campus in Washington, DC, two instructional sites in Geneva, Switzerland and Barcelona, Spain, and an administrative center in Boca Raton, FL.

 Mission